kynex7510/GLASS/DOCS.md

 `GL_NEAREST` and `GL_NEAREST_MIPMAP_NEAREST` are the same, the GPU decides to use one or the other based on the value of `GL_TEXTURE_MIN_LOD` (ie. whether the filter is active).
 Same goes for `GL_LINEAR` and `GL_LINEAR_MIPMAP_NEAREST`.

+## Combiners

+Fragment pipeline can be controlled through combiners.
+There are 6 combiner stages: each one of them provides 2 sets of sources, one for color and one for alpha.
+Each of the two has 3 inputs, and an operation can be applied on each input.
+Finally, the inputs are combined, and the result can be used in next stages.

+By default, all stages are set as passthrough, except for the first one, which uses the vertex color as source.

 ## Memory allocation

 Internally, GLASS has to allocate various kinds of memory buffers to work.
 It's possible to customize allocation by redefining any of the following functions: